ajbosley/gatsby-blog/content/blog/trainingwall--the-tech-stack-part-one/index.md

 date: "2019-05-08T17:24:00.456Z"
 category: "Back-End"
 tags: ["NodeJS","ExpressJS","MongoDB","Mocha","Chai"]
+description: "In this post I'm going to cover the Tech Stack I chose as a back-end for my app, TrainingWall."
 ---

 ## In this post I'm going to cover the Tech Stack I chose as a back-end for my app, TrainingWall.